-Each RAID drive has LEDs that indicate status.
+On a K2 Media Client with a SCSI backplane, each RAID drive has LEDs that indicate status.
 You must remove the fan module to see these LEDs.
 The following table explains the status conditions indicated by the different LED behaviors.
 If two or more status conditions occur simultaneously, the LED displays the behavior for the highest priority condition.